[Update: Now there is a scientific reason to go on a mindfulness retreat.]

 Join us.
 You won’t be disappointed.
 I promise.

 Click here for details galore about our retreat.
 Feel free to contact me with your questions.
 I am happy to help you make one of the best decisions of your life.
 Or, if you’d like to get a good feel for our retreat center, watch this amazing video:Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong (pronounced "chee gung") to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
-I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people to use qigong for their own stubborn health challenges.
 If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
 The sooner you read my book, the sooner you can start healing!
 Click here to see my book on Amazon.